 The programme also includes a six month research placement where you will have the opportunity to put your knowledge and skills to the test by working for a small-medium sized company, a public sector body or voluntary sector organisation.

-Two optional modules from the following (subject to change)
+Two or three optional modules from the following (subject to change):

 - Behaviour of Pollutants in the Environment

 - Chemical Risk Assessment

 - Environment and Culture